 - “Adaptive tests can provide uniformly precise scores for most test takers.”

 Thissen, D., & Mislevy, R.J.
 (2000).

-Almost 20 years ago, Thyssen and Mislevy, discussing item response theory, showed that adaptive tests are much better able to cope with a range of ability than fixed, linear tests.
+Over 20 years ago, Thissen and Mislevy, discussing item response theory, showed that adaptive tests are much better able to cope with a range of ability than fixed, linear tests.
 Fixed tests tend to be good for students in the middle range, but less accurate for those at either end — as we have seen with the British Council test that we looked at earlier.

 OK then.
 The answer is that the test must be adaptive.
 What might an adaptive test look like?

 Let’s look at an overview of the structure that my team’s research and development project produced.
 This is the structure underlying the Dynamic Placement Test.
 There are two sections to the test: the gauge and the track.